chazlarson/Media-Scripts/Plex-Meta-Manager/README.md

 TVDB_KEY=TVDB_V4_API_KEY                     # currently not used; https://thetvdb.com/api-information
 PLEX_URL=https://plex.domain.tld             # URL for Plex; can be a domain or IP:PORT PLEX_TOKEN=PLEX-TOKEN
-LIBRARY_NAMES=Movies,TV Shows,Movies 4K      # comma-separated list of libraries to act on
+PLEX_OWNER=yournamehere                      # account name of the server owner LIBRARY_NAMES=Movies,TV Shows,Movies 4K      # comma-separated list of libraries to act on
 CAST_DEPTH=20                                # how deep to go into the cast for actor collections TOP_COUNT=10                                 # how many actors to export